botmasterai/botmaster/Readme.md

 relying on express anymore, Botmaster v3 is the only JS bot framework that gives as much control as possible to the developer without losing its ease of use.

-A migration documentation can be found at: http://botmasterai.com/documentation/latest/changelog.html#major-308
+A migration documentation can be found at: https://github.com/botmasterai/botmasterai.github.io/blob/master/docs/changelog.md#major-308

 Botmaster is a lightweight chatbot framework.
 Its purpose is to integrate your existing chatbot into a variety of messaging channels - currently Facebook Messenger, Twitter DM and Telegram.

 ## Documentation

-Find the whole documentation for the framework on: http://botmasterai.com/documentation/latest
+Find the whole documentation for the framework here: https://github.com/botmasterai/botmasterai.github.io/tree/master/docs

 ## License